 You should note that candidates' qualifications/eligibility may not be confirmed until the latter stages of the selection/appointments process.
 Therefore, candidates who do not possess the essential requirements on the closing date and who proceed with their application will not be eligible to be selected or offered a position in this competition.

 Candidates who are unable to show that they hold the required qualifications may be withdrawn from the competition at any stage.
 An invitation to tests, interview or any element of the selection process is not acceptance of eligibility.

-Additional Eligibility Criteria - Citizenship Requirements

-Eligible candidates must be:
+Additional Eligibility Criteria - Citizenship Requirements Eligible candidates must be:

 - a) a citizen of the European Economic Area (EEA).
-The EEA consists of the Member States of the European Union, Iceland, Liechtenstein and Norway; or - b) A citizen of the United Kingdom (UK); or - c) A citizen of Switzerland pursuant to the agreement between the EU and Switzerland on the free movement of persons; or - d) A non-EEA citizen who is a spouse or child of an EEA or UK or Swiss citizen and has a stamp 4 visa; or - e) A person awarded international protection under the International Protection Act 2015 or any family member entitled to remain in the State as a result of family reunification and has a stamp 4 visa; or - f) A non-EEA citizen who is a parent of a dependent child who is a citizen of, and resident in, an EEA member state or the UK or Switzerland and has a stamp 4 visa
+The EEA consists of the Member States of the European Union, Iceland, Liechtenstein and Norway; or - b) A citizen of the United Kingdom (UK); or - c) A citizen of Switzerland pursuant to the agreement between the EU and Switzerland on the free movement of persons; or - d) A non-EEA citizen who has a stamp 4 visa; or a stamp 5 visa